Zuruck61/Frantic/FAQ/README.md

 ---
 ### What does Frantic use to record?
 *"I use OBS most of the time, if I want quality I would use Dxtory"* —Frantic

+---
+### Why wasn't I able to talk?
+You triggered the automod four times and are muted for an hour.

+---
+### Can I be Staff?
+You don't get staff for asking.
+I hand out staff roles to people that actually help.
+You saying ***`can i hav mod plz?`*** will not only make me not give you a staff role, but will make me think you are way too irresponsible to even handle the position.

+---
+### Staff is being unfair! / I have trouble with some of the staff members!
+Who do I contact?
+You contact me, Aceheliflyer.
+Tell me what is wrong and provide evidence with details.
+I will sort things out and talk to that staff member.

+---
+### My friend / I got banned.
+What do I do?
+Bans are not meant to be evaded.
+If you or they were banned, it was for a good reason.
+There is a way to appeal, and that is by talk to @Aceheliflyer#0950 via DM.
+In your appeal, include the date you were banned on, why you were banned *(you should know this)* and why you would like to be unbanned.
+If you feel that you were unfairly banned for a misunderstanding or a bot accidentally malfunctioned, contact a staff member with an alternate account or get a friend to.

+***(Appealing does not guarantee that you will be unbanned.)***

+---
+### Can I have the/an Active role?
+No, you can earn guild points the more you talk.
+Use `t!leveledroles` to see how many points you need for each active role.

+**The roles are as following:**
+- `Trusted (1)` - Create server invites, can change nickname and add message reactions.
+- `Known (2)` - Can use external emojis.
+- `Recognized (3)` - DJ perms for FredBoat.

+---
+### Can we add our own bots?
+No, we only invite trusted Discord bots like **Dyno**, **FredBoat** and trusted community bots etc. If you really want to add your bot please talk to Aceheliflyer.

+---
+### How do I play music?
+First off, make sure you're in a voice channel.
+- `;;play [song]` - Will either search YouTube for the song or will play the song from a YouTube or SoundCloud URL.
+- `;;skip [song]` - Skips the current song, or all songs from one user, or a range of songs.
+If you're not a DJ, you can only skip your own songs.
+- `;;voteskip` - If at least 50% of people in the VC use this, the current song will be skipped.
+- `;;join` - Bot joins the VC.
+- `;;stop` - Bot leaves the VC and skips all songs.
+Only usable by DJ.

+If you have a DJ role, Recognized role, or any of the staff roles, you count as a DJ.

+---
+### Can I get a special role?
+No, then everyone else would want a special role and we'd have to give one out to everyone.
+You and I both know we can't have 100+ roles for every single person on the server.

+---
+### Can I join the KSP Multiplayer Server?
+No - the loading time for everyone will go through the roof due to all the objects flying around and the server's internet speeds.
+But you can host your own server very easily or join a public server. http://lunamultiplayer.com/download

+---
+### How can I join the SimplePlanes server?
+To join Matty on the SimplePlanes multiplayer server, download the multiplayer mod for desktop at: **<http://goo.gl/BP141s>** (Desktop only!).
+Once you download the mod join this IP address: **157.7.205.136**

+---
+### What is the IP for the Minecraft server?
+You can join at **minecraft.franticgaming.co.uk**.